d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 we get sample-efficient models that generalize well to unseen data.
-But of course, if those biases do not agree with reality, e.g. if images turned out not to be translation invariant,
+But of course, if those biases do not agree with reality, e.g., if images turned out not to be translation invariant,